 SW735, Health and Development: An International Perspective on Social Progress.
 Meets Wed.
 2-5pm.
 Instructor: José A. Tapia, BMBCh, MPH, PhD (Econ).
 This course provides a survey of issues related to socioeconomic development and health progress from a multidisciplinary and international perspective.

-The Center for International and Comparative Studies (CICS) announces a not-for-credit seminar for master's students and doctoral students at the pre-candidacy level intending to pursue field-based research outside the United States.
+The Center for International and Comparative Studies (CICS) offers a not-for-credit seminar for master's students and doctoral students at the pre-candidacy level intending to pursue field-based research outside the United States.
+This seminar is open to students in the early stages of graduate training with interests in international and area studies who can demonstrate goals of completing training and research through the doctorate.

-FALL 2007:
+FALL 2007

 - NRE/UP 576: Ecological Design Approaches to Brownfield Redevelopment.
 The Graham Institute is pleased to announce an applied, interdisciplinary course offered by SNRE Professor, Joan Nassauer.
 More details